shoelim/shoelim.github.io/_pages/portfolio.md

 - **Robustness in ML:** how to leverage randomness to make ML safer and more reliable
 - **Optimization in ML:** how to understand and improve optimization algorithms in ML meaningfully
 - **ML for sequence modeling:** how to use ML to model and learn sequences, particularly those with underlying non-trivial dynamics
-- **ML + dynamical systems & statistical mechanics:** how to use ideas and tools from dynamical systems and statistical mechanics to understand and improve existing ML methods

 <!-- Some more specific research projects are: <br>